 It does not matter how many contracts are included in a single transaction (1, 100, or 500).
 The creation of a new tick on the chart symbolizes the number of trades but not contracts.
 This is a very important part of the concept behind this particular type of chart.

 We do not need the time element when using tick charts.
 This is why traders often use them in conjunction with time-based patterns.
 The main difference here is that typical charts often come with a limited set of options ranging from M1 to W1.

 Oppositely, tick charts can be used with individual settings.
 Traders may choose form 50, 100, 500, or 1000 ticks, What’s more, if you use Fibonacci numbers, you can set other parameters for your ticks (21, 34, 55, 89, etc.):

-Different traders apply different approaches and Forex strategies.
+Different traders apply different approaches strategies.
 It also means a different number of ticks.
 So, you will have to define your own via backtesting.

 Now, let’s talk about how tick charts can improve your day trading strategies.
 As stated earlier, they deliver more flexibility though still need to be compared with time-based charts when being configured.

 As for their main advantages of using tick charts, they are as follows.

 While being transaction-based instruments, tick charts provide less market noise.
 It can distract traders from the real situation in the market.
 Besides, the market noise often comes with a false signal interpretation.

 The higher the noise, the more complex decisions you will need to make.
 Trades start losing focus on factors that are of great importance.